Praqma/helmsman/docs/how_to/helm_repos/gcs.md

 - `GOOGLE_APPLICATION_CREDENTIALS` environment variable to contain the absolute path to your Google cloud credentials.json file.
 - Or, `GCLOUD_CREDENTIALS` environment variable to contain the content of the credentials.json file.

+If running inside GCP helmsman can use metadata server to use Service Account permissions.

 Helmsman uses the [helm GCS](https://github.com/nouney/helm-gcs) plugin to work with GCS helm repos.

 ```toml